Lexsi-Labs/DLBacktrace/docs/guide/relevance/overview.md

 ## What is Relevance Propagation?

 **Relevance propagation** traces the "importance" or "contribution" of each input feature to the model's output by propagating relevance scores backward through the network.
+We use Layer-specific algorithms (Linear, Convolutional, Attention) that distribute relevance based on each layer's mathematical properties and activation patterns
+It distributes relevance scores across layers, providing insights into feature importance, information flow, and bias, enabling better model interpretation and validation without external dependencies.

 ### Key Concept